Sywth/g4-opengl/README.md

 # OpenGL G4

 A simple OpenGL project for me to test out from.
+You will also likely need to modifiy [the FindGLFW3.cmake file ](./cmake/FindGLFW3.cmake) (created by JoeyDeVries) to point the

 Note : Only works when running from CMake extension panel in VSCode for me personally.